crucial-project/dso/README.md

 ## How to deploy Creson in Amazon EC2 ?

-The server shell script can be used with AWS EC2.
+The server shell script can be used inside AWS EC2.
 Internally, Creson uses Infinispan which itself relies on the [JGroups](http://www.jgroups.org/) stack for discovery and communication.
 To deploy one or more servers in EC2, Creson uses the S3 ping facility of JGroups.